 Alex and I could be building careers in offices, suited up on the 09:00-17:00.
 Instead we’ve dived headfirst into the tides of business, and got our hands dirty trying to build one from the ground up.
 We’ll come out of this experience, whatever the outcome, with our perspectives forever changed.
 We’ll have learnt and experienced things that we could not have done any other way.
 And that makes the journey and every ounce of effort we put in completely worth it.

-If you have the idea and the determination to start your own business, we applaud you and whole-heartedly encourage you to do so!
-Feel you need a little more experience under your belt first or want to join a Start-up in it's fledgling years, giving you a very similar experience to starting your own business?
+If you have the idea and the determination to start your own business, we applaud you and wholeheartedly encourage you to do so!
+Feel you need a little more experience under your belt or want to join a start-up in its fledgling years?
 Check out all the awesome opportunities on our graduate jobs board.

 Globally, fewer women than men are hired into entry level positions and at every step of the career journey,…